sclause2412/test1/README.md

 To access a console press `Win+Enter` on the PC or connect via ssh.

-If there is no need to change settings it is recommended to disconnect any keyboard, mouse or network.
+If there is no need to change settings it is recommended to disconnect any keyboard, mouse or network for security reasons.

 ## Organ only